Agnieszka-21/namaste-django/README.md

 A few custom models were predicted to be required when building the site.
 Built-in Django AllAuth with its User model was applied for the user authentication system, removing the need to build a custom User model.
 However, a custom Profile model was required in order to gather and maintain additional information like a profile image uploaded by the user, as well as information on their date of birth and recent or chronic injuries - if they wished to add these.
 These 2 models were used throughout the User Profiles app.

 In the Schedule app, there are more custom models, some of them linked to the User model.
-The Yoga Styles and Style Description are simple models which simply define options to choose from for the Group Class model that stores information on the weekly group classes.
+The Yoga Styles and Style Description are simple models which define options to choose from for the Group Class model that stores information on the weekly group classes.
 The "title" column uses the Yoga Style model as its Foreign Key, while the "description" column has the same relationship to the Style Description model.
-Further details are declared as choices for a CharField or an IntField, or directly (e.g. for the datetime field - "first class" column, or the "image" column - CloudinaryField upload).
+Further details are declared as choices for a CharField or an IntField, or as a direct input in a form or within the admin panel (e.g. for the datetime field - "first class" column, or the "image" column - CloudinaryField upload).

 The next two models, Repeated Event and Event Occurrence, are a result of using the Django-Eventtools library, which was applied to create specific datetimes for each weekly class, needed for the Booking model and the Specific Group Class model.

-The Booking model has Group Class and User models as its Foreign Keys (for the "chosen class" column, and the "client" column).
+The Booking model utilises Group Class and User models as its Foreign Keys (for the "chosen class" column, and the "client" column).
 It gathers and maintains information regarding each specific booking, including whether or not it was cancelled, and storing a cancellation reason based on how the booking was cancelled.

-The Specific Group Class model is directly connected only to the User model (many-to-many relationship to stor a list of participants' names for each specific class).
-However, through the use of suitable logic in views, it "inherits" indeirectly information regarding the "specific title" column from the Group Class, and for the "specific datetime" column from the Django-Eventtools models (datetime chosen by user on the book class page).
+The Specific Group Class model is directly connected only to the User model (many-to-many relationship to store a list of participants' names for each specific class).
+However, through the use of suitable logic in views, it "inherits" indirectly information regarding the "specific title" column from the Group Class, and for the "specific datetime" column from the Django-Eventtools models (datetime chosen by user on the book class page).

 You can see the models and the relationships between them in the following database schema, created using the [drawSQL app](https://drawsql.app/).